ros/diagnostics/diagnostic_common_diagnostics/README.md

 # Nodes

+## cpu_monitor.py
+The `cpu_monitor` module allows users to monitor the CPU usage of their system in real-time.
+It publishes the usage percentage in a diagnostic message.

+* Name of the node is "cpu_monitor_" + hostname.
+* Uses the following args:
+  * warning_percentage: If the CPU usage is > warning_percentage, a WARN status will be publised.
+  * window: the maximum length of the used collections.deque for queuing CPU readings.

+### Published Topics
+#### /diagnostics
+diagnostic_msgs/DiagnosticArray
+The diagnostics information.

+### Parameters
+#### warning_percentage
+(default: 90)
+warning percentage threshold.

+#### window
+(default: 1)
+Length of CPU readings queue.

 ## ntp_monitor.py
 Runs 'ntpdate' to check if the system clock is synchronized with the NTP server.
 * If the offset is smaller than `offset-tolerance`, an `OK` status will be published.
 * If the offset is larger than the configured `offset-tolerance`, a `WARN` status will be published,
 * if it is bigger than `error-offset-tolerance`, an `ERROR` status will be published.